wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/5-exercise-change-notifications.md

 ### Update the Visual Studio Code debugger launch configuration

 By default, the .NET Core launch configuration will open a browser and navigate to the default URL for the application when launching the debugger.
-For this application, we instead want to navigate to the NGrok URL.
+For this application, we instead want to navigate to the ngrok URL.
 If you leave the launch configuration as is, each time you debug the application it will display a broken page.
 You can just change the URL, or change the launch configuration to not launch the browser.

 In Visual Studio Code, open the file **.vscode/launch.json**.